 "On a distant planet inhabited by mutants, two bounty-hunters race to rescue three Earth female captives from the clutches of an evil mutant warlord."

 On this day in 1985, The Company Of Wolves enjoyed its U.S. theatrical release.
+Written (in part) and directed by Neil Jordan, the Horror/Fantasy starred Sarah Patterson, Angela Lansbury, and David Warner.
 According to our friends at IMDB.com, here's the plot summary:

 "A teenage girl in a country manor falls asleep while reading a magazine, and has a disturbing dream involving wolves prowling the woods below her bedroom window."